Edward Fitz-Symon: Career

-Edward entered the Inner Temple in 1555, and returned to Ireland to practice at the Irish Bar by 1563.
+Edward entered the Inner Temple in 1555.
+For no very clear reason, the Crown gave him a pension of £4 a year "so long as he abode at the Inns of Court".
+He had returned to Ireland to practice at the Irish Bar by 1563.
 He was justice of the Liberties of Wexford and Commissioner for Munster.
 In 1570 he was made Attorney General, and in 1574 he became Serjeant-at-law, holding that office until his death in 1593.
 In 1578 when the controversial judge Nicholas White was removed from office as Master of the Rolls, Fitz-Symon replaced him.
 He was a surprising choice, since Irish serjeants-at-law in that era rarely became judges, due to Queen Elizabeth's generally low opinion of her Irish law officers.
 In any case, the appointment was only a temporary one since White was restored to office within a few months.